-Cytisus is a fantastic flowering shrub, instantly recognizable thanks to its golden yellow blooming.
+Cytisus is a fantastic flowering shrub, instantly recognizable thanks to its flush of upright, blooming branches.

 A summary of Cytisus facts

 Family – Fabaceae

 Height – 2 to 6 ½ feet (0.4 to 2 meters)

 Foliage – deciduous or evergreen

 Easy to care for, the planting and pruning contribute towards increasing growth and blooming of your cytisus.

 If purchased in a container, cytisus can equally be planted both in fall or spring, as long as it doesn’t freeze.

 - Cytisus doesn’t grow well in excessively chalky soil.